-Holly Tanner, PT, DPT, MA, OCS, WCS, LMP, BCB-PMB, CCI was born and raised in Duluth, Minnesota, and has returned to Washington after being in Minnesota for 3 years.
+Holly Tanner, PT, DPT, MA, OCS, WCS, PRPC, LMP, BCB-PMB, CCI was born and raised in Duluth, Minnesota.
 At Herman & Wallace, Holly is a faculty member and the Director of Education.
 She owns a private practice that focuses on pelvic rehabilitation and on chronic myofascial pain.
 She graduated from the College of St. Scholastica in 1995 with a Masters of Arts degree in Physical Therapy and in 2013 she completed a Doctor of Physical Therapy degree.
 Prior experience includes working for Apple Physical Therapy where she developed and directed the Women's and Men's Health programs for the company’s many clinics.
-She is Board-certified in Orthopedics, Women's Health, and in Pelvic Muscle Dysfunction Biofeedback.
-Holly served as adjunct faculty at the University of Puget Sound in Tacoma, WA and at the College of St. Scholastica in Duluth, MN.
-Along with H&W faculty member Stacey Futterman she presented “Male Pelvic Pain” at the 2007 APTA National Convention in Denver and co-authored the "Male Pelvic Floor Function, Dysfunction, and Treatment" course.
+She is Board-certified in Orthopedics, Women's Health, and is also certified in Pelvic Muscle Dysfunction Biofeedback.
+Holly served as adjunct faculty at the University of Puget Sound in Tacoma, WA and at the College of St. Scholastica in Duluth, MN, for whom she continued to teach in the transitional DPT program.
+Along with H&W faculty member Stacey Futterman she co-authored the "Male Pelvic Floor Function, Dysfunction, and Treatment" course.
 She is a member of the American Physical Therapy Association, the APTA Women’s Health and Orthopedic Sections, the International Pelvic Pain Society, and the American Massage Therapy Association.